You can now have easy access to your health record

 When you first access your chosen patient access app/web page you need to register (using the PIN/ID numbers we have provided).
 Once you have registered you can log on and start using straight away.
 These apps are designed to work on any internet-enabled device at any time of day or night, from anywhere.

-If you have been given proxy access to another person then the individual provider app will show you have to change between viewing your details and viewing those of the other person.
+If you have been given proxy access to another person then the individual provider app will show you how to change between viewing your details and viewing those of the other person.
 This will often be by selecting from a drop-down menu under your own name.

 Before you apply for online access to your record, there are some other things to consider.